 - 1 recipe Condensed milk recipe above

 - Pour the coconut milk in a pot.
 Bring to a boil over a medium-high heat.
 Once it starts simmering, turn the heat down to low.
 Reduce the coconut milk to about half of the volume.
 This will take 40-50 minutes.
 Once reduced, take off the heat and add Erythritol.
 Pour in a mixing bowl and set aside to cool down to room temperature.

 - While you prepare the condensed milk, make the chocolate cookie.
-Preheat the oven to 300 F / 150 C. Place the almond flour, cacao powder, Erythritol, baking soda, cream of tartar, and salt into a mixing bowl and combine well.
+Preheat the oven to 300 F / 150 C. Place the almond flour, cacao powder, Erythritol, baking powder and salt into a mixing bowl and combine well.
 Add the egg and coconut oil and mix with your hands.

 - Transfer to a baking sheet and bake in the oven for 12-15 minutes or until crispy.
 Let the cookie cool to room temperature.
 The cookie will be soft at first but will crisp up as it cools down.
 Once cooled and crisped up, break the cookie into small pieces.